JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 > Unsurprisingly, the human brain doesn’t do 64-bit floating-point arithmetic, and it can’t devalue the emotional force of a pleasant anticipation by a factor of 0.00000001 without dropping the line of reasoning entirely.

 When read in context, it's found in a section that really has nothing to do with computational limits (it's an esssay on lotteries, of all things).
+But it stuck with me.

 Encounter 3 (~ 2 days ago):